Interchange Fees And How To Understand Them Blog Header

 As you can see, interchange fees vary from one credit card network to the next.
 These fees are set by Visa, Mastercard, Discover, and American Express every April and October.
 As for how these fees are split, a percentage of the interchange rates goes to the card issuers aka card-issuing banks—e.g., Capital One, Chase, or Bank of America.
 The rest of the fees go to the credit card brand.
 This is important to point out because it shows that interchange fees are not charged by your payment processing company (and thus, they’re non-negotiable).

 Payment processors typically charge a markup on top of the interchange, which is essentially how they make money.
+Understanding interchange pricing models, such as interchange plus, tiered, and flat-rate pricing, can help businesses manage their costs effectively.
 So while you technically can’t negotiate your way to lower interchange fees, you can still save on overall payment processing costs by working with the right provider.

 How Much Do You Pay?

 At the end of the day, how much you’re paying for credit card processing relies on your payment solutions provider.
-Many payment processors like Stripe, Square, PayPal, and bank merchant services offer flat-rate processing.
+Many payment companies like Stripe, Square, PayPal, and bank merchant services offer flat-rate processing.
 Some others, including Stax, offer subscription-style processing that gives you access to the lowest rates of interchange.
+To mitigate the impact of interchange fees, some businesses implement minimum transaction amounts for card payments.

 In the modern digital age, electronic payments have become the norm, with credit and debit cards being widely used for transactions.
 However, along with the convenience of card payments, businesses face the challenge of interchange fees, which can significantly impact their bottom line.